betsybetsybetsy2021/betsybetsybetsy2021/README.md

+Annoyed... someone took my Hacker's Quarterly tote bag.
+The son wants this to be a story about translation and to suppress the fact that I am an engineer.
+I have engineering contacts now, so I don't have to be things I am not right?

 If you’re not smashed to bits,
 If you’re still in one piece and get up in one piece, You can start playing. - Vasko Popa